eitiyamamoto/MO826-projeto/README.md

-# Projeto O IMPACTO DO ISOLAMENTO SOCIAL NA INCIDÊNCIA DO SARS COVID 2 NO ESTADO DE SÃO PAULO
+# Projeto O PERFIL DA MOBILIDADE URBANA NA CIDADE DE CAMPINAS/SÃO PAULO DURANTE A PANDEMIA DO SARS-CoV-2
-# Project `THE IMPACT OF SOCIAL ISOLATION ON THE INCIDENCE OF SARS COVID 2 IN THE STATE OF SÃO PAULO`
+# Project `THE PROFILE OF URBAN MOBILITY IN THE CITY OF CAMPINAS / SÃO PAULO DURING THE SARS- COV-2 PANDEMIC`

 # Apresentação